responsiveab/responsive-digital-library/DOCKER-TROUBLESHOOTING.md

 **Solution:** First remove the Docker volumes using the command `docker-compose down -v` and then rebuild the Docker containers using the command `docker-compose up --build`.

-#### Error: `http://localhost:3000/` is showing up blank in the browser.

-Using the webpage inspector tool and then looking at the console you can usually understand what's wrong.

-If you see the error message `Module not found: Can't resolve 'axios' in '/usr/app/src/pages'` or similar error messages here, this is likely due to missing dependencies.

-**Solution:** First remove the Docker volumes using the command `docker-compose down -v` and then rebuild the Docker containers using the command `docker-compose up --build`.

 ##

 <br>By following these troubleshooting steps, you should be able to identify and resolve most issues with Docker Compose :smile:.